chudkowsky/howcryptoworksbook/Chapter_05_Custody.md

 ### Segregation and Tiering

 Professional custody implements **segregation by value** using systematic cold/warm/hot tiering.
-Common targets include cold storage for ≥90% of assets, warm storage for ~5-10%, and hot storage for <5% of total holdings.
+Common heuristics include cold storage for ≥90% of assets, warm storage for ~5-10%, and hot storage for <5% of total holdings.

-Critically, these should be **ceilings, not just targets**, with continuous reconciliation ensuring compliance.
+Critically, these should be **ceilings, not just targets**, enforced via policy and continuous monitoring and reconciliation.
 Automated systems should enforce these limits and alert operators when approaching thresholds.

 **Tiering strategies** must account for operational requirements, fee optimization, and emergency liquidity needs while maintaining strict separation between customer and proprietary assets.